The person or company responsible for paying the business rates is whoever is named on the:

-In the event that there is no agreement in place, if the property is empty then it is normally the person entitled to possession who is responsible.
-If the property is occupied then it will be the person or business who is occupying who will be responsible.
-We will generally consider a property to be occupied if there are goods and/or equipment in place.
+In the event that there is no agreement in place, if the property is empty it is normally the person entitled to possession who is responsible.
+If the property is occupied then it will be the person or business who is occupying who is responsible.
+We generally consider a property to be occupied if there are goods or equipment in place.

 Register for business rates

 For information on how to register for business rates please see our register for business rates page.